Finite solvable groups whose Quillen complex is Cohen-Macaulay: Topological tools and first reductions

 Let us now turn to groups.
-A key tool in our proofs is the following result due to Pulkus and Welker.
+A key tool in our proofs is the following result due to Pulkus and Welker, which has been proven in \cite{pw}.

 \begin{teor}[Pulkus-Welker] Let $G$ be a finite group with a solvable normal $p'$-subgroup $N$.
-For $A \le G$ set $\bar{A}=AN/N$.
+For $A \le G$ set $\overline{A}=AN/N$.
 Then $\Delta(\mathcal{A}_{p}(G))$ is homotopically equivalent to the wedge

-where for each $\bar{A} \in \mathcal{A}_{p}(\bar{G})$ an arbitrary point $c_{\bar{A}} \in \Delta(\mathcal{A}_{p}(NA))$ is identified with $\bar{A} \in \Delta(\mathcal{A}_{p}(\bar{G}))$. \end{teor}
+where for each $\overline{A} \in \mathcal{A}_{p}(\overline{G})$ an arbitrary point $c_{\overline{A}} \in \Delta(\mathcal{A}_{p}(NA))$ is identified with $\overline{A} \in \Delta(\mathcal{A}_{p}(\overline{G}))$. \end{teor}

-We recall that, by standard topology methods, one proves that the wedge of many $r$-spherical complexes is again an $r$-spherical complex, and that the join of an $r$-spherical complex with an $s$-spherical complex is an $(r+s+1)$-spherical complex.
+We recall that, by using standard topological methods, one proves that the wedge of many $r$-spherical complexes is again an $r$-spherical complex, and that the join of an $r$-spherical complex with an $s$-spherical complex is an $(r+s+1)$-spherical complex.

 The proof of our main result proceeds by first dealing with a split case as in Theorem \ref{tq}.
-Thus, fix a prime $p$ and consider a semidirect product $G = N \rtimes P$, where $P \ne 1$ is a $p$-group and $N \ne 1$ a solvable $p'$-group.
-Then, the Pulkus-Welker formula can be written as follows:
+Thus, fix a prime $p$ and consider a semidirect product $G = N \rtimes P$, where $P \ne 1$ is a $p$-group and $N \ne 1$ is a solvable $p'$-group.